Sacramento Motorcycle Accident Attorney

 The experienced motorcycle accident attorneys at Rosenthal Law will also:

 Call Rosenthal Law today, and let us review the details of your case.
-There are time limits to file a motorcycle accident lawsuit.
-The sooner we can begin working on your case, the better your chances are of a successful claim.
+There are time limits to file a lawsuit.
+The sooner a Sacramento motorcycle crash lawyer can begin working on your case, the better your chances are of a successful personal injury claim.

 If you have suffered injuries in a motorcycle crash, then it’s in your best interest to start working with a Sacramento personal injury attorney.
 Generally, the sooner you can hire a lawyer, the better.
 California’s statute of limitations on personal injury and wrongful death cases only gives you two years from the date of your accident to file a claim before you use your right to fair compensation.
 Contacting a motorcycle accident attorney in Sacramento within a week or two of the accident can give your claim the best chance of success.

-Another advantage of hiring a motorcycle accident attorney early is to prevent costly mistakes, especially those with insurance companies.
+Another advantage of hiring a Sacramento motorcycle accident lawyer early is to prevent costly mistakes, especially those with insurance companies.
 Insurance companies can contact you before you even have time to process your accident– sometimes on the same day.
 Making a statement to an insurance broker or agreeing to a settlement offer can prevent you from receiving the full extent of your compensation.
 An experienced Sacramento motorcycle collision attorney can help you avoid these problems.

 Although motorists have the same obligation of safety to motorcyclists as to the drivers of other cars and trucks on the road, most motorcycle accidents involve collisions with motorists violating a motorcyclist’s right of way.

-While there are many contributing factors to motorcycle accidents, the following include the most cited reasons:
+While there are many contributing factors to motorcycle crashes, the following include the most cited reasons:

 In the event of a motorcycle accident, if able, obtain witness information and preserve any evidence of the motorist’s liability.

 Due to the nature of motorcycle accidents, their victims often suffer multiple injuries.
-These injuries are often severe or even fatal.
+Motorcycle crash injuries are often severe or even fatal.